Coronavirus Covid 19: A teacher answers all your home education questions

-Parents around the country are expected to take charge of their child's learning this week when the next school term starts with most learning from home.
-Westbrook School teacher Jules McLaughlin answers your questions about teaching your child at home.
+Parents around the country are expected to take charge of their child's learning this week.
+Te Puke Primary School principal and Western Bay of Plenty Principals Association president Shane Cunliffe answers your questions about teaching your child at home.

 Where do I even start when it comes to teaching my child?